-The distribution payable to unitholders as at the reporting date is recognised separately in the Statement of Financial Position as unitholders are presently entitled to the distributable income as at 30 June 2022 under the Scheme's Constitution.
+The distributions payable to unitholders as at the reporting date is recognised separately in the Statement of Financial Position as unitholders are presently entitled to the distributable income as at 30 June 2023 under the Scheme's Constitution.

-3.5 Payables
+3.4 Payables

-Payables may include amounts for accrued expenses and other payables such as GST.
+Payables may include amounts for accrued expenses and other payables such as Goods and Services Tax (GST).